 Having lived in the UK and France for many years, Rhian has returned to Australia where most of her family live.
 She will be sorely missed but we wish her well in her ‘retirement’.

 We warmly welcome Cheryl Snider as our new Chair.
 Cheryl is a leading light in homeshare in Canada.
-She too has been a homesharer, ran a homeshare programme in Calgary for many years and now supports the homeshare community in Canada.
+She too has been a homesharer, ran a homeshare programme for many years and now supports the homeshare community in Canada.
 Cheryl says: “I am looking forward to taking Homeshare International to its next stage of development.
 We face many challenges as a charity but there is much to celebrate.
 I am particularly looking forward to meeting many of you at the Congress next March (2019, in Brussels)”.

 Hilary Todd has stepped down as a Trustee having been one of the charity’s founding members.
 A friend of Nan Maitland, Hilary joined the Board to manage our communications and she still runs our website in a voluntary capacity.